CcYyYcC/Yucheng_Chen_DECO2300_2025/README.md

 - Add minimal but effective visual feedback to menus and gestures
 - Define specific testing tasks (~5 min each) aligned with research aims
 - Prepare Git commits and documentation for testing outcomes

+# Week 5 Activity Log – XR App Concept Development

+## Project Title
+**XR Extension of Procreate**

+## Overview
+In Week 5, the focus was on running the first formal round of user testing for Prototype 1.
+The prototype was implemented in Unity using keyboard and mouse to simulate XR interactions.
+The goal was to evaluate how intuitive the core interactions felt, including canvas manipulation, tool switching, and reset functions.
+Feedback from five participants was collected through task-based testing, think-aloud protocols, and short interviews.
+This week also marked the beginning of iteration planning based on concrete user feedback.

+## Activities
+- **Conducted User Tests**
+  - Recruited 5 participants to test Prototype 1.
+  - Assigned three main tasks: zoom/reposition canvas, draw/erase with tools, and use reset/clear functions.
+  - Collected both quantitative data (time, errors, success rate) and qualitative feedback (satisfaction, feelings).

+- **Documented Feedback**
+  - Recorded test results in a structured table.
+  - Summarised feedback into satisfaction ratings (average 4.4/5) and improvement suggestions.
+  - Identified split preference between menu styles: 3 participants preferred finger menu, 2 preferred wrist menu.

+- **Analysis & Reflection**
+  - Positive findings: canvas manipulation and tool switching were consistently rated smooth and natural.
+  - Pain points: reset function felt abrupt, accidental “clear” could cause frustration, lack of on-screen instructions.
+  - Users suggested: clearer feedback animations, shortcut guides, more realistic pen features (e.g., tilt, variable brush size).

+## Key Insights
+1. **Canvas interaction works reliably**, but visual/haptic feedback is needed to enhance immersion.
+2. **Menu design remains undecided**; future iterations should test wrist vs finger menu in XR.
+3. **Error prevention is important**; features like undo/redo and confirmation prompts for clear actions are necessary.
+4. **Users want realism**; pen tilt, brush thickness control, and interactive effects would make the experience more authentic.

+## Reflection
+Week 5 marked a significant milestone in validating the prototype’s usability.
+The results confirmed that the basic interaction model is functional and intuitive, meeting the success criteria for user testing.
+However, it also revealed important areas for improvement, such as richer feedback systems, more robust tool management, and features to prevent mistakes.
+These insights directly informed the iteration summary, which prioritises implementing layer editing, developing the wrist menu, polishing UI, adding interactive effects, and supporting scene switching in future versions.